 Use the environment commands to retrieve system information.
-You can issue these commands at any time during Connect:Direct HP NonStop operation.
+You can issue these commands at any time during Sterling Connect:Direct for HP NonStop operation.

 This chapter explains the function, format, and parameters of environment commands that retrieve system information.
 The commands are presented in alphabetical order.
 An example of each command follows the parameter descriptions.